Ela Minus: Career

-Before she began her solo career under the name Ela Minus, Jimeno was part of punk band Balancer.
-She also accompanied bands like Dams of the West as a drummer on a number of tours.
+Before she began her solo career under the name Ela Minus, Jimeno-Caldas was a prominent drummer for her own projects, playing for bands Balancer and Ratón Perez, and as a hired musician in studio and on tour.
+She accompanied bands like Austra and Dams of the West as a drummer on a number of tours.

+In 2015, Jimeno released her first song as a solo artist titled "Jamaica" under the moniker of Ela Minus, an alter ego in which Jimeno writes, records and produces everything herself.
+The project differentiated itself immediately by the motto of only using analog synthesizers and producing outside of the computer, using computers solely to record audio.
+Unlike other electronic music acts, Minus started by only playing live shows, refusing to DJ; she quickly gained recognition by playing clubs and festivals around the world exclusively as a live electronic act, with only analog gear with her on stage.

-From 2015 onwards, Jimeno released a number of extended plays independently, until 2020 when she signed with Domino Records and released acts of rebellion, her debut album.
+From 2015 onwards, Jimeno released a number of extended plays independently.
+In 2019, she signed with Domino Recording Company, becoming the first Latin American artist to be signed to the label.
+On 23 October 2020, Jimeno released her debut studio album, Acts of Rebellion (Domino Recording Company).
 The LP was conceived entirely on analog machines (synthesizer, drum machine, sequencer, sampler) in Jimeno's home studio in Brooklyn.
 The Guardian described the album as "a record that shares messages of self-love and resilience that, embedded in her DIY approach, cut through with real resonance."
-It was largely praised by critics, and topped Radiónica's charts several times.
+It was largely praised by critics internationally, was playlisted on the BBC, and topped Radiónica's charts several times.

+In 2021, Jimeno was a resident for BBC1.
+In July 2021, she performed live at the Chanel Haute Couture Winter 2021/22 show and dinner.
+Her music has been featured on multiple Chanel campaigns.
+She has also collaborated with Prada.

 In September 2021, Jimeno performed at the Pitchfork Music Festival.

-In February 2022, Jimeno began her North American tour.
+In February 2022, Jimeno began her North American tour and toured with Caribou.
 In April 2022, she performed at Coachella.
 Later in June, she played at Primavera Sound.

-In January 2023, a US show was announced: she will play at the Cruel World Festival in Pasadena, California on May 20, 2023.
+Also that year, Jimeno played at festivals including III Points, Portola Festival, FORMAT, Festival Estereo Picnic, Fauna Otoño, and Sideways Festival.

+In May 2023, Jimeno performed at Cruel World Festival in Pasadena, California.
+Later in 2023, on April 15 and 22, she performed again on opening day in Coachella, Indio California along with other industry artists such as Bad Bunny and Harry Styles.

+On 17 January 2025, she released her second studio album, Día.
+It received universal acclaim from critics.